 However, outside of the front office environment banks lack a unifying chat platform.
 Most banks will use a combination of messaging platforms such as Eikon messenger (formerly Reuters messenger, note that Gurle was Reuters Global Head of Collaboration), Skype for Business (Gurle was GM at Skype), ICE chat, Pivot, AOL, Yahoo (now defunct) and Microsoft Lync.
 Communication problems occur because there is no interoperability between these messaging platforms – they don’t talk to one another – so inter-bank communication often falls back to email.

-The key to continued fast growth, which is essentially powered by the ‘network effect’, is twofold; in the front office for each buy-side Symphony user there could be anything from 5-10 sell-side Symphony users vying to win their business.
-Away from the front office if Symphony becomes an internal chat platform of choice for a bank, then user numbers will swell because for each front office sales person or trader there may be another 10+ support staff in the back and middle office who need to communicate with them.
-If Symphony’s ‘pod’ is enabled for inter-bank communication then back office staff can also chat to their counterparts at other banks, adding further Symphony users and ‘stickiness’ to the platform.
+The key to continued fast growth, which is essentially powered by the ‘network effect’, is twofold; in the front office for each buy-side Symphony user, there could be anything from 5-10 sell-side Symphony users vying to win their business.
+Away from the front office if Symphony becomes an internal chat platform of choice for a bank, then user numbers will swell because for each front office salesperson or trader there may be another 10+ support staff in the back and middle office who need to communicate with them.
+If Symphony’s ‘pod’ is enabled for inter-bank communication then the back office staff can also chat with their counterparts at other banks, adding further Symphony users and ‘stickiness’ to the platform.

-Symphony are aiming for 300,000+ users by 2018 which would rival Bloomberg and Reuters within financial markets, except the established vendors are limited to front office users only.
-With the recent $63 million fundraise, Symphony are setting their sights much higher and are planning to expand into other security conscious sectors such as government and healthcare as well as enhance functionality on the platform to include features such as video calling.
+Symphony is aiming for 300,000+ users by 2018 which would rival Bloomberg and Reuters within financial markets, except the established vendors are limited to front-office users only.
+With the recent $63 million fundraise, Symphony is setting its sights much higher and are planning to expand into other security-conscious sectors such as government and healthcare as well as enhance functionality on the platform to include features such as video calling.

 The financial market incumbents